fsr/python-lessons/_exercises/18_meals.md

 So let's get to work with formatting everything.

 Write a function that prints the meals you gathered to the command line, nicely formatted.
-It should at least display The name of the meal and the price.
+It should at least display the name of the meal and the price.

 You can pimp that by displaying the notes related to the meal.